Miley Cyrus Spills The Beans On Hip-Hop, Liam Hemsworth, And Her New Album

 While it means that Miley Cyrus is clearly not a fan of The Weeknd’s music, which is usually full of sexually explicit lyrics, the “Wrecking Ball” singer teased her own new music and new album in the interview.

-Miley Cyrus, who says she had not smoked weed in three weeks, the longest she’s ever gone without smoking a joint, admits that she’s “evolving” in her personal life with finance Liam Hemsworth.
+Miley Cyrus, who says she had not smoked weed in three weeks, the longest she’s ever gone without smoking a joint, admits that she’s “evolving” in her personal life with fiancé Liam Hemsworth.

-While her photoshoot for the Billboard cover story ironically sees Miley Cyrus posing in front of green leaves, the signer admits that she had quit smoking marijuana in order to be “super clear and sharp” when recording her new album.
+While her photoshoot for the Billboard cover story ironically sees Miley Cyrus posing in front of green leaves, the singer admits that she had quit smoking marijuana in order to be “super clear and sharp” when recording her new album.

 Miley Cyrus’s new album, which is her first major release in three and a half years since 2013’s Bangerz, is “unlike anything she has recorded before,” according to Billboard.
 And it makes sense, considering that her new album is being recorded by a “super clear and sharp,” pot-free Miley.